seanf316/P4-Cinema-Go/README.md

 As a Developer I can build a page to display the Top Rated Movies so that the User can easily get access to the Top Rated Movies of all time
 `

 There are two Movie category pages provided for the user - Trending & Top Rated.
-They were not in the original scope of the project but during development I decided to implement as an extra feature for the user.
-Each page makes a call to the TMDB API and displays the most upto date results on the page to the user in the form of Movie posters.
+They were not in the original scope of the project but during development, I decided to implement them as an extra feature for the user.
+Each page makes a call to the TMDB API and displays the most up-to-date results on the page to the user in the form of Movie posters.
 Each Movie poster is an anchor that can be clicked and will bring the user to the Movie Details page for that selected Movie.
-If a poster image is not available for Movies in the results a default image has been provided as backup.
-I have set the results to display 18 movies per page, this was a design choice to have an even laylout across devices.
+If a poster image is not available for Movies in the results a default image has been provided as a backup.
+I have set the results to display 18 movies per page, this was a design choice to have an even layout across devices.
 Prev/Next buttons are displayed at the bottom of the page for pagination with the views.

 ![Trending Movies Desktop](/docs/readme_screenshots/desktop_trending.webp)
 ![Top Rated Movies Desktop](/docs/readme_screenshots/desktop_toprated.webp)